Education

 Recent Public Engagements

-“Partisan Politics in Eastern Moravia,” Association for Slavic, East European, and Eurasian Studies Conference, San Francisco, California, November 2019
+- “Folk Democracy in Moravian Wallachia,” Association for Slavic, East European, and Eurasian Studies Conference, November 11, 2022

 Courses Offered